- Blog

 E/F | Below 65 | 0.0 |

-What is a Good Unweighted GPA?
+What Is a Good Unweighted GPA?

 A transcript with a mix of A-s and B+s will produce a grade point average in the range of 3.5, which is an important cutoff for many colleges.
 In general, admissions officers want to see more As than Bs, so having an unweighted GPA of above 3.5 can make a big difference.
 A GPA below 3.5 indicates to colleges that you have more Bs than As, and anything below 3.2 suggests that you may have some Cs in the mix, too, which will be a red flag for many schools.

-What is a Weighted GPA?
+What Is a Weighted GPA?

 Letter Grade | Percent Grade | Honors/AP Level GP | Standard Level GP |